freeswitch/mod_janus/README.md

 * name - is the internal name given to the server that must be specified in the dial string.
 * url - is the address of the server
 * secret - is the API secret required by Janus (if it has been enabled on the Janus end)
+* auth-token - is the token string string added to the Janus poll request
 * enabled - defines if the server should be brought into service when the module starts.
 This state may be modified by the console API.
 The default is false.
 * rtp-ip - [see mod_sofia](https://freeswitch.org/confluence/display/FREESWITCH/mod_sofia)
 * ext-rtp-ip - [see mod_sofia](https://freeswitch.org/confluence/display/FREESWITCH/mod_sofia)